kinda-gif/Non-IID-Data-Skew-Label-Distribution-Skew/README.md

 ## Usage

-The `labelskewsplitter` library provides a simple function to split a Pandas DataFrame into multiple parts based on label distribution skew.
-This is particularly useful for simulating non-IID data distributions in federated learning or creating specialized datasets for distributed machine learning experiments.
+The labelskewsplitter library offers a straightforward function to divide a Pandas DataFrame into multiple subsets according to **Label Distribution Skew**.
+It is especially useful for generating non-IID data scenarios in Federated Learning or for constructing client-specific datasets in distributed machine learning experiments.

 ### Example